Multiplication Memory Nightmares? Let's Set the Record Straight

 How about we take a different route?
 How about we focus on helping our kids learn what multiplication means and how the different facts relate to each other so that they have strategies for figuring our facts when they get stuck?
 I can guarantee that focusing on strategy building will lead to fluency and automaticity over time.
 It will also lead to confidence in, excitement for, and a love of mathematics that might not be seen otherwise.
 We focus on strategy development when teaching reading and spelling to our children with dyslexia and it works wonders!
 Finger spelling, tile movement, tapping syllables are all strategies for learning to read and spell.
 These strategies take time to develop, but they guide our kids on their journey to learning the 96 spelling rules of the English language.
 So why not do the same for mathematics?
 Why not focus on developing strategies that will guide our kids through the process of learning multiplication facts?

-Here are a few strategies that Laura and I strongly believe in:
+Here are a few strategies that we strongly believe in:

 1) Using a multiplication fact that one already knows to find the answer to an unknown multiplication fact.